Contents

 Given the performance and level of this resistance standard, condition and calibration data from 2016 total cost sounds reasonable.
 This primary SR104 act now as main 10000 Ω reference.
 ESI SR104 performance will help to maintain xDevs.com lab resistance calibration accuracy and stability in years to come as artifact for 8½-digit DMMs and multifunction calibrators verification.

-Resistance measurement at sub ppm-level uncertainty is very tricky business, and ESI SR104 is a great tool to aid these lower uncertainties.
-After getting some initial data during next years, we plan to send SR104 for more comparisons with other calibrated SR104.
+Resistance measurement at sub ppm-level uncertainty is a very tricky business, and ESI SR104 is a great tool to aid these lower uncertainties.
+After getting some initial data during next few years, we plan to send SR104 for more comparisons with other calibrated SR104.
 After doing this procedure for some years, we will eventually come up with good annual stability/drift figures.
-Hopefully will know this primary 10000 Ω resistance actual stability by year 2030.
+Hopefully, we will know this primary 10000 Ω resistance actual stability with great uncertainty by the year 2030.
+Drift is always present with any non-quantum derived metrology artifact, the only question remaining is how large it is.

 Until then, stay tuned and let us know your feedback!
-Discussion about this article and related stuff is welcome in comment section or at our own IRC chat server: irc.xdevs.com (standard port 6667, channel: #xDevs.com).
+Discussion about this article and related stuff is welcome in comment section or at our own IRC chat server: irc.xdevs.com (port 6010, channel: #xDevs.com).
 Web-interface for access mirrored on this page.